Canadian Atlantic Cod: Environmental sustainability

 Aquaculture (fish farming) is used for all Atlantic cod production, so that the environment and natural (wild) fish species are essentially unaffected.
 Fish are sold without further processing, so little to none of the animal is wasted.
 The only environmental concern from Atlantic cod is excess nutrients produced in their feces.
-If left un-filtered in natural environments, these feces could lead to denitrification.
+If left unfiltered in natural environments, these feces could lead to denitrification.
 However, in almost all commercial fish farms, feces are utilized (via vacuum) as liquid fertilizer, to be used for farm activities.
 Other beneficial environment factors are: factories are not required for further processing and feed source has minimal requirements from environment.
 Finally aquaculture developments need in-depth environmental review which includes Canadian Environmental Assessment Act (CEAA), to prevent harm from ocean habitats.
 Organic Atlantic cod is also available as an alternative product.
 These fish are prohibited from antibiotics, herbicides, GMOs, parasiticides and practices that minimize negative effects on the environment.